Short and long-term wind turbine power output prediction: Introduction

 In this paper, we explore the literature on how to create an accurate WTPC model based on a real dataset and suggest practical and scientific improvements on the model construction.
-We initially construct a {\em static} (in which the predictor and regressor(s) are considered to be independent identically distributed (i.i.d.) random variables) model for the WTPC and demonstrate how various parametric and non-parametric approaches are performing from both a theoretical perspective, and also with regard to the data.
+We initially construct a {\em static} model (in which the regressor(s) and the regressand(s) are considered to be independent identically distributed (i.i.d.) random variables) model for the WTPC and demonstrate how various parametric and non-parametric approaches are performing from both a theoretical perspective, and also with regard to the data.
 In particular, we explore parametric logistic functions, and the non-parametric piecewise linear interpolation technique, the polynomial interpolation technique, and the cubic spline interpolation technique.
-We demonstrate that all aforementioned classes of models, especially the non-parametric ones, are rich enough to accurately model the WTPC, as their mean squared error (MSE) is close to a theoretical MSE lower bound.
-Within each class of models, we select the best model by rewarding MSEs close to the theoretical bound, while simultaneously penalizing for overly complicated models (i.e., models with many unknown parameters), using the Bayesian information criterion (BIC), see \citep{SchwarzBIC}.
+We demonstrate that all aforementioned classes of models are rich enough to accurately model the WTPC, as their mean squared error (MSE) is close to a theoretical MSE lower bound.
+Within each non-parametric model class, we select the best model by rewarding MSEs close to the theoretical bound, while simultaneously penalizing for overly complicated models (i.e., models with many unknown parameters), using the Bayesian information criterion (BIC), see \citep{SchwarzBIC}.
 We demonstrate that such a static model, even after incorporating information on the wind speed and the available environmental factors, such as wind angle and ambient temperature, does not fully capture all available information.
-To this end, we propose in this paper, to enhance the static model with a {\em dynamic} layer (in which the predictor and regressor(s) are considered to be inter-correlated e.g., time series or stochastic processes), based on an autoregressive-moving-average (ARMA) modeling layer.
+To this end, we propose in this paper, to enhance the static model with a {\em dynamic} layer (in which the regressor(s) is considered to be inter-correlated e.g., time series or stochastic processes), based on an autoregressive-moving-average (ARMA) modeling layer.